“If you’re over 50 and you want six pack abs… You probably need a different fitness goal.” -Adam Fawcett

 - stabilize your spine and pelvis(and your hips and shoulders)

-- ability to squat, lift, push, etc. while maintaining safe spine position
+- properly squat, lift, push, etc. while maintaining safe spine position

-- begun to improve you posture, breathing, balance
+- effecting and controlling your posture, breathing, balance

-THEN you can feel safe and confident enough to push the bigger weights, and rock the muscle-burning exercises that will build up your six-pack rectus and other vanity muscles, withOUT casing back pain, injury, or postural problems.
+THEN you will more confident, and be feel safer as you push and pull the bigger weights, and rock the more complex muscle-burning exercises that will build up your six-pack-rectus-abdominus, and other vanity muscles, withOUT causing back pain, injury, or postural problems.

 FST is really first about safe and skilled use of your body as it acts upon the world.
 So a well-designed FST program will make you look better, as you learn to move better!
 You will learn and practice good body mechanics, as you mobilize your spine and joints, and strengthen and care for all of your important injury prevention muscles.
 This leads to functional strength outcomes, like: